 - Check that PeeringDB contains Contact information for provider’s AS’es

-CDN and Cloud provider also indirectly contribute to the facilitation of validation on global scale by implementing Action 1.
-It effectively results in motivating third parties to maintain their routing information.
+To enable other network operators to validate routing announcements from their neighbours, routing information needs to be properly registered in public routing repositories.
+CDN and Cloud providers indirectly contribute to the facilitation of validation on a global scale by implementing Action 1.
+It effectively results in motivating third parties to maintain such information.
 This will have a significant impact on the quality and completeness of such data.

-- Check that the announcements originated by the provider’s AS’es are registered in at least one IRR and/or RPKI systems
+- Action 4a: Check that the announcements originated by a peer’s ASes are registered in at least one IRR.
+The check is implemented in the MANRS Observatory.

 Actively encourage MANRS adoption among the peers.